 - Advanced Technologies for Forestry and Agriculture

-- Aquaculture and Marine Sciences
+- Aguaculture and Marine Sciences

 - Biotechnology

-- Composites and Advanced Materials
+- Composites and Advanced Materials Technologies

-- Technologies
+- Environmental Technologies

-- Environmental TechnologiesInformation Technologies
+- Information Technologies

 - Precision Manufacturing

-The University of Maine and the University of Southern Maine have

-University of Southern Maine have well-established research, development and commercialization activities accounting for 97 percent of the MEIF activity.
+The University of Maine and the University of Southern Maine have well-established research, development and commercialization activities accounting for 97 percent of the MEIF activity.
 In 2009, the University of Maine System established the Small Campus Initiative Fund to promote seven-sector research and development activity at the other five UMS campuses and, as of 2013, Maine Maritime Academy (MMA).